Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Penalty & Fine Schedule

-ClassificationClass A Person Misdemeanor
+ClassificationClass A Misdemeanor (first offense)

 FineUp to $2,500